ReShape: a decoder for hypergraph product codes: Preliminaries and notation

+is well defined and referred to as \emph{homology group}, see Appendix \ref{app:hpg_codes}.
+Elements $[P]$ of $\mathcal{L}$ are \emph{homology classes}: equivalence classes with respect to the congruence modulo multiplication by stabiliser operators.
+Explicitly:

-Each Pauli $P$ such that $[P] \neq 0$ in $\mathcal L$ is an operator that preserves the codespace and has non-trivial action on it.
+and for any Pauli $P$, its homology class $[P]$ is uniquely defined via Eq.~\eqref{eq:homology}.
+Importantly, each Pauli $P$ such that $[P] \neq [\id]$ in $\mathcal L$ is an operator that preserves the codespace and has non-trivial action on it.
 We refer to such code operators modulo $\mathcal S$ as \emph{logical Pauli operators}; with slight abuse of notation we write $P \in \mathcal L$, meaning $[P] \in \mathcal L$.
-Two logical operators $P, Q$ are said to be homologically equivalent, or just equivalent, if and only if $[P] = [Q]$.
+Two logical operators $P, Q$ are said to be \emph{homologically equivalent}, or just equivalent, if and only if they belong to the same homology class i.e.\ by Eq.~\eqref{eq:homology}, if and only if $ [P] = [Q]$.
 Importantly, for a code of dimension $k$, $\mathcal L \simeq \mathcal{P}_k $.
 The distance $d$ of the code is the minimum weight of any non-trivial logical operator in $\mathcal L$.
 Any generating set of the stabiliser group $\mathcal S$ induces a syndrome map $\sigma$.
 Namely, if $\mathcal S = \langle S_1, \dots, S_m \rangle $, the associated syndrome function $\sigma$ maps any Pauli $P \in \mathcal{P}_n$ in a binary vector $s=(s_1, \dots, s_m)^T \in \mathbb F_2^m$ such that $s_i = 0$ if and only if $P$ commutes with $S_i$ and $1$ otherwise.
 We refer to the vector $s$ as the\emph{ syndrome}.
 Conventionally, when considering a stabiliser code, it is always intended that a generating set $\{S_1, \dots, S_m\}$ for the stabiliser group is chosen and with it a syndrome map.
 We say that a stabiliser code is LDPC if each $S_i$ has low weight and each qubit is in the support of only a few generators.

 The decoding problem for stabiliser codes can be stated as: given a syndrome vector $s \in \mathbb F_2^m$, find an operator $E_r \in \mathcal{P}_n$ such that (i) $\sigma(E_r) = s$ and (ii) $[E_r] = [E_{\min}]$, where $E_{min}$ is a minimum weight operator with syndrome $s$.
 We call any operator that satisfies (i) a \emph{valid} solution of the syndrome equation and operators for which both (i) and (ii) are true, \emph{correct} solutions.